Bronchiolitis: Management

-Treatment of bronchiolitis is usually focused on the hydration and symptoms instead of the infection itself since the infection will run its course and complications are typically from the symptoms themselves.
-Without active treatment, half of cases will go away in 13 days and 90% in three weeks.
+Treatment of bronchiolitis is usually focused on the hydration and symptoms instead of the infection itself since the infection will run its course.
+Complications of bronchiolitis are typically from the symptoms themselves.
+Without active treatment, cases resolved in approximately eight to fifteen days.
 Children with severe symptoms, especially poor feeding or dehydration, may be considered for hospital admission.
 Oxygen saturation under 90%-92% as measured with pulse oximetry is also frequently used as an indicator of need for hospitalization.
 High-risk infants, apnea, cyanosis, malnutrition, and diagnostic uncertainty are additional indications for hospitalization.

-Most guidelines recommend sufficient fluids and nutritional support for affected children.
-Measures for which the recommendations were mixed include nebulized hypertonic saline, nebulized epinephrine, and nasal suctioning.
-Treatments which the evidence does not support include salbutamol, steroids, antibiotics, antivirals, heliox, continuous positive airway pressure (CPAP), chest physiotherapy, and cool mist or steam inhalation.
+Most guidelines recommend sufficient fluids and nutritional support for affected children along with frequent nasal suctioning.
+Measures for which the recommendations were mixed include nebulized hypertonic saline, nebulized epinephrine, and chest physiotherapy.
+Treatments which the evidence does not support include salbutamol, steroids, antibiotics, antivirals, and heliox.

-Diet
+Outpatient Management

+Nutrition

 Maintaining hydration is an important part of management of bronchiolitis.
 Infants with mild pulmonary symptoms may require only observation if feeding is unaffected.
 However, oral intake may be affected by nasal secretions and increased work of breathing.
 Poor feeding or dehydration, defined as less than 50% of usual intake, is often cited as an indication for hospital admission.

-Guidelines recommend the use of nasogastric or intravenous fluids in children with bronchiolitis who cannot maintain usual oral intake.
-The risk of health care caused hyponatremia and fluid retention are minimal with the use of isotonic fluids such as normal saline, breast milk, or formula.
+Breathing/ Oxygen

+Children must be closely monitored for changes in ability to breathe.
+Nasal suction can be used at home in order to decrease nasal congestion and open the airways.

+Inadequate oxygen supply to the tissue is one of the main concerns during severe bronchiolitis and oxygen saturation is often closely associated with both the need for hospitalization and continued length of hospital stay in children with bronchiolitis.
+However, oxygen saturation is a poor predictor of respiratory distress.
+Accuracy of pulse oximetry is limited in the 76% to 90% range and there is weak correlation between oxygen saturation and respiratory distress as brief hypoxemia is common in healthy infants.
+Additionally, pulse oximetry is associated with frequent false alarms and parental stress and fatigue.

+Nasal Suction

+Infants are nose breathers and bronchiolitis causes congestion of the airways with secretions that can make it difficult to feed and breathe.
+Nasal suctioning is a very common supportive measure used at home to decrease nasal congestion.
+It has not been extensively studied in the literature, but can be used to decrease secretions in the nose and has been proven mildly effective in one experimental trial.
+A nasal suction bulb can be purchased over the counter and directions for its use can be explained by a provider or on the back of the box.
+Clinical guidelines state that routine suctioning is safe and can provide relief for infants which allows them to eat and sleep more comfortably.

+In those same clinical guidelines, it is stated that deep suctioning, which is often performed in the hospital is not recommended as it may lead to increased length of hospital stay in children with bronchiolitis.